zeying99/tp/docs/UserGuide.md

 DSAce data is saved in the DSAce folder automatically after any command that changes the data is entered.
 There is no need to save the data manually.

 ### FAQ
-Q: How do I transfer my data to another Computer?
+Q: How do I transfer my data to another Computer? <br>
 A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous DSAce home folder.

 --------------------------------------------------------------------------------------------------------------------